The Global Minotaur: The 2008 Crash and the future of the global economy

 Varoufakis argues that the age of the Global Minotaur ended with the 2008 financial crash.
 For Varoufakis the crash was caused by Wall Street taking advantage of its position in the age of the Global Minotaur to build up colossal amounts of private money on the back of its profits in a process of 'financialisation', which then collapsed as it became unsustainable.
 Crucially, the crash caused the Global Minotaur to be wounded as America's banking sector was no longer able to attract sufficient capital to balance the USA's twin trade and budget deficits.

 With the newfound lack of a global surplus recycling mechanism Varoufakis considers possible future alternatives in a postscript published in the 2015 second edition of the book.
 He considers the possibility of a mechanism similar to that proposed by Keynes at Bretton Woods, but concludes that such a replacement for the Global Minotaur will require the support of America as the most likely global leader.
 This however relies on American policy makers grasping the meaning and irreversibility of the Minotaur's demise.

+Even though some critics consider some of the explanations in the book simplistic, there are some of them who agrees with the basic premise: without a rising tide of external demand, the eurozone has failed to disperse spending sufficiently within its borders, with crisis the inevitable result.